amirbukhari/IssueTracker/README.md

 ```json
   "issueTracker.gitLabProjectURL": "https://gitlab.com/???/???/???"
 ```
-Specify which files to ignore
+Specify which files to ignore.
+It's important to ignore folders such as "./.git" to reduce compute time and only show you issues relevant to your project.
  ```json
     "issueTracker.foldersToIgnore":[
         "./.git",